Custom-fit base cabinets for downdraft extractors

 Even those planning their luxurious kitchen with a downdraft extractor with a plinth motor in the air duct or in special formats can rely on the high-quality cabinet solutions of LEICHT's architecture kitchen.
 LEICHT customizes the base cabinets to fit the specific appliances from BOSCH, Bora, Gaggenau, Miele & Co.
 Depending on the structural situation, the plinth motor is located under the cabinet floor or behind a cabinet, or between two cabinets.
 In the first option, the lower drawer depth must be shortened as the cabinet floor needs to be adjusted to accommodate the plinth motor.
 If the second option is preferred, the entire exhaust ducting can be placed behind or between the cabinets.
 Depending on the plinth motor, the plinth height must be planned at 11 cm or more.

-Whether for kitchen rows or island planning, for cooktop extractors with a plinth motor or special form, LEICHT's high-quality cabinets are individually planned.
+Whether in a kitchen line or island layout – for cooktop extractors with plinth motors or for special appliances – LEICHT's high-quality cabinets with the ANTILGER processing type are individually adapted to each device.

 GENERAL INSTALLATION RECOMMENDATION

-• For downdraft extractors that do not have control knobs on the front panel and where the use of a thin worktop is planned, use a metal crossbar from LEICHT to avoid the risk of breakage.
+• For downdraft extractors without a control knob on the front panel* and installed with a thin worktop, use a metal crossbar from LEICHT to prevent the risk of breakage.

-• For front panels with control knobs for operating the cooktop, LEICHT uses a vertical crossbar firmly connected to the front panel.
-This ensures sufficient stability under normal use.
+• For front panels with control knobs, LEICHT uses a vertical crossbar that is firmly connected to the front panel.
+This ensures sufficient stability.

-• For easier assembly as well as maintenance and repair work, the back panel of the cabinet is designed to be removable at LEICHT.
+• For easier installation as well as maintenance and repair work, the cabinet back panel is removable at LEICHT.

 Download the planning details for the installation recommendation directly here!